Important update 1: Email Support is being transitioned to Webforms. Click here for more information.

 2. Enter the domain name and search for it.

 3. Find the registrant's contact information.
-You will generally see one of two types of contact details.
+You will generally see one of two types of contact details:

-The sender will first receive a confirmation.
+The sender first receives a confirmation.

 Waiting until deletion